Search

 Education & Training Lead

-Isabela has made significant contributions to advancing WIIS’ goals in recent months.
-As a passionate researcher and advocate, her background in academia and nonprofit leadership equips her to make meaningful contributions.
-She is currently pursuing a Master’s in Political Studies at Queen’s University, focusing on Nationalism, Ethnicity, Peace, and Conflict, with research on Women, Peace, and Security (WPS) and preventing gender-based atrocity crimes.
-She has worked with Professor Stéphanie von Hlatky on gender integration in security policy through extensive literature reviews and data synthesis.
+Isabela has made significant contributions to advancing WIIS Canada’s mission through her leadership in outreach, LGBTQ+ engagement, and equity-focused initiatives.
+A committed researcher and advocate, she holds a Master’s in Political Studies at Queen’s University, specializing in Nationalism, Ethnicity, Peace, and Conflict, with research on Women, Peace, and Security (WPS) and the prevention of gender‑based atrocity crimes.
+She has worked with Professor Stéphanie von Hlatky on researching gender integration in defence and security institutions, and is a Junior Data Analyst at Environment and Climate Change Canada.

-As the Founder and President of Bleed the North, Isabela led efforts to collect over 140,000 period products and influenced legislative initiatives, including the 2023 Federal Food Bank Pilot Project.
-She has also secured the MINDS Targeted Engagement Grant for research on organizational culture within the Canadian Armed Forces.
-Isabela’s dedication to social justice, policy development, and governance makes her an ideal candidate for the WIIS-C board, where she is eager to contribute her leadership and advocacy skills.
+As Founder and President of Bleed the North, Isabela led large‑scale community engagement efforts, collecting over 140,000 period products and influencing policy, including the 2023 Federal Food Bank Pilot Project.
+She also secured a MINDS Targeted Engagement Grant to support research on organizational culture within the Canadian Armed Forces.

 Christina Lynch